Lootyhoof/uxp-gnome-keyring/README.md

 These are not directly fixable by this extension.

-# Migrating old passwords
+## Migrating old passwords

 This extension cannot migrate passwords on its own.
-However you can use the [Password Backup Tool](https://addons.palemoon.org/addon/password-backup-tool/) extension to export your passwords from the default password manager and then re-import them into gnome-keyring:
+However, you can use the [Password Backup Tool](https://addons.palemoon.org/addon/password-backup-tool/) extension to export your passwords from the default password manager and then re-import them into gnome-keyring:

 * Before installing this extension install the [Password Backup Tool](https://addons.palemoon.org/addon/password-backup-tool/) extension.
 * Export all the passwords saved in the password manager to a XML file.